fourstepper/robinopletal.com/src/routes/what-else/+page.md

 <h2 class="red">Why this page?</h2>

 I didn't want to implement a complicated, Javascript-dependent navigation bar.
-Maybe it can be done, however I thought that a separate page could work really well - both for navigation on this site, as well as outside of it.
+Maybe it can be done, however I thought that a separate page could work really well - both for navigation to stuff on this site, as well as things on the world-wide web.

 </div>